Skip navigation

 Your air conditioner’s normal noise blends into the background over time, so if you suddenly notice the sounds your AC makes, it’s likely because something new has happened and it’s piquing your interest.

-Your Indoor Air Quality Has Tanked
+Signs Your AC Is Harming Indoor Air Quality

 The air you breathe is important, but it’s also partially controlled by your central air conditioning system.
 That filter on your AC is not a replacement for an air purifier, but when you change it every 30–60 days, you can’t deny that it pulls a lot of dust out of the air.
+Learn more about how AC service impacts indoor air quality.

 When your AC has a problem with airflow, it may capture dust and debris at a slower rate.
 So in 30–60 days after you install a new air filter, it may still look kind of clean and unused.
 Unless it’s the dead of winter or you recently had a whole home air purifier installed, this is a sign that something’s amiss.